Awards

 CAUT

-Academic Librarians’ Distinguished Service Award: The CAUT Academic Librarians’ Distinguished Service Award was established to recognize outstanding service by academic librarians or faculty who have contributed to the advancement of the status and/or working conditions of academic librarians at Canadian universities and colleges.
+Academic Librarians' and Archivists’ Distinguished Service Award: The Academic Librarians’ and Archivists’ Distinguished Service Award was established in 1994 to recognize outstanding contributions by academic librarians and archivists, other academic staff, or groups to the advancement of the status and/or working conditions of academic librarians and archivists at Canadian universities and colleges.

 Dedicated Service Award: CAUT Council created the CAUT Dedicated Service Award in 2003 to recognize individuals for exceptional service to their faculty associations.
 Recipients are nominated by their association and the award is presented at a membership meeting.

-Milner Memorial Award: The Milner Memorial Award was established to recognize a distinguished contribution to the cause of academic freedom.
+Milner Memorial Award: The Milner Memorial Award was established by CAUT in 1969 in honour of James Milner, a former chairperson of the Academic Freedom and Tenure Committee, to recognize distinguished contributions to the cause of academic freedom.

 Equity Award: The CAUT Equity Award was established in 2010 to recognize post-secondary academic staff who have demonstrated an outstanding commitment to challenging exclusionary behaviours and practices such as racism and homophobia and by so doing have made post-secondary education in Canada more inclusive.

-Donald C. Savage Award: The Donald C. Savage Award was instituted to honour and to recognize outstanding achievements in the promotion of collective bargaining in Canadian universities.
+Donald C. Savage Award: The Donald C. Savage Award was established in 1997 in honour of Donald C. Savage, executive director of CAUT from 1972 to 1997, and was instituted to honour and to recognize outstanding achievements in the promotion of collective bargaining in Canadian universities and colleges.

 The Bernice Schrank Award: The Bernice Schrank Award was created in 2013 to recognize outstanding contributions to the enforcement of academic staff workplace rights through grievance/arbitration.